 To make the image of Rome complete, we can't forget that Ancient Roman architecture didn't exist without different types of roads, such as aqueducts and viaducts, as well as Triumphal Arches.

 The examples of Gothic style, which was widespread for Europe, are however quite rare for Rome.
 In the Medieval Ages the Papal Court moved to Avignon in France, which provoked a long crisis in the city.
 People abandoned Rome.
 Only after Pope Martin V restored the Papal throne, the city began to revive and became the political and economic center again, before that it was a pile of ruins.
-One of the buildings that can be related to the Medieval Ages is Castel Sant’Angelo, although it is not the most classical example of this period, It possesses a lot of signs of this style: thick stone walls, geometrical forms, fortifications.
+During those time Rome's architecture was in decline and new buildings were not built at all.
+Instead of this Christians consecrated the survived antique buildings and turned them into churches.
+This was in fact the very reason that helped to preserve many antique buildings till today.
+One of the constructions that can be related to the Medieval Ages is Castel Sant’Angelo, although it is not the most classical example of this period in the world, It is medieval for Rome as it possesses a lot of signs from the Medieval period: thick stone walls, geometrical forms and fortifications.

 Santa Maria Sopra Minerva in the Pignia area is the church that is most commonly mentioned as the only gothic example of medieval architecture in Rome.
 Built in 1370 on the place of an antique temple allegedly dedicated to Minerva, it changed its façade with the Renaissance times.
 However, the interior behind the reconstructed front part has stayed gothic.
 This church is also known for being the place where Galileo renounced his “misconceptions”.
 It is located not far from the Pantheon at Piazza della Minerva, 42.